-Practice spelling, phonics, punctuation, reading, sentence structure, capitalization, distinguishing upper and lower case letters, poetry, and rhyming.
+Practice with spelling, phonics, punctuation, reading, sentence structure, capitalization, and distinguishing upper and lower case letters.
 Literacy is built through listening, vocabulary development, poetry and stories.
 Reading continues as children read from their own work and begin to read a book as a class, each taking a turn.